Boston Celtics: Records, retired numbers, and awards

 The Celtics have won an NBA-record 18 championships.
-Forty-eight members of the Naismith Memorial Basketball Hall of Fame are connected to the Celtics, and the franchise has retired 23 jersey numbers, more than any other American sports team.
-As of December 2023, the Celtics have won more NBA regular season games than any other team.
+49 members of the Naismith Memorial Basketball Hall of Fame are connected to the Celtics, and the franchise has retired 23 jersey numbers, more than any other American sports team.
+As of April 2026, the Celtics have won more NBA regular season games than any other team.

 Hall of Fame

-37 people were inducted in the Naismith Memorial Basketball Hall of Fame as players, 6 – as coaches, 6 – as contributors.
+38 men were inducted in the Naismith Memorial Basketball Hall of Fame as players, 7 – as coaches, 6 – as contributors.